schollz/acid-test/README.md

 lately I've been listening to acid music and thinking about markov chains. previously I used markov chains to make a [jazz piano accompaniment](https://github.com/schollz/pianoai). it seemed to me that acid house basslines amenable to applying stateless logic for generating believable sequences. whether this is believable acid music or not is...debatable.

-this script started off as a literal "test" to do A/B testing on different meta-parameters of the markov chains for exploring the parameter space, as there are controls to edit each individual markov chain. the output can be sent to midi, crow, or the builtin engine. the builtin engine is forked from [bernhard](https://sccode.org/bernhard)'s [sc code](https://sccode.org/1-5d8) which itself is forked from [by_otophilia's code](https://www.scribd.com/document/424490809/Acid-Otophilia).
+this script started off as a literal "test" to do A/B explorations on different meta-parameters of the markov chains, but its too slow to sample parameter space by listening. instead I decided that the markov chains are intuitive enough to edit directly, and I added controls to edit each individual markov chain. the output can be sent to midi, crow, or the builtin engine. the builtin engine is forked from [bernhard](https://sccode.org/bernhard)'s [sc code](https://sccode.org/1-5d8) which itself is forked from [by_otophilia's code](https://www.scribd.com/document/424490809/Acid-Otophilia).

 ## Requirements